Coolstuff14/Visual-Studio-Projects/README.md

 ----------
 **VS 2013:**

- - **2Display:** Allows control of a serially connected RedLion large Display Counter (Model LD2006P0 or LD4006P0)
  - **Da Wifi:** Creates a WiFi network (Only some card support)
  - **Door Monitor:** Overlay a security camera feed on your monitor.
+ - **2Display:** Allows control of a serially connected RedLion large Display Counter (Model LD2006P0 or LD4006P0)
- - **ClockToDisplay:** This is a a windows service that displays the time to a RedLion large Display Counter (Model LD2006P0 or LD4006P0)
+ - **ClockToDisplay:** This is a a windows service that displays the time to a RedLion large Display Counter (Model LD2006P0 or LD4006P0).
+There is another repository for this display [HERE](https://github.com/Coolstuff14/RedLion-Counter-LD2006P0-or-LD4006P0).